HARSH-nith/DSA/README.md

 # DSA
 This repo contains top DSA question at one place.
-Speciliased in C++ language.Topics include
+The question are hand picked and selected form a large question pool avaliable.The solution are speciliased for C++ language.Topics include
 - Array
 - Matix
 - String